jjviana/memento/README.md

 - *user*: enables the agent to send and receive messages from the user
 - *system*: enables the agent to send and receive messages to the system.

-The system tool implements a simple directory of tools, that the agent can discover by sending the *list_tools* command.
-This provides the agent with an initial list of tools and corresponding short descriptions.
-The agent can also send the *system* a message with the format help *tool* in order to obtain detailed help about how to use a specific tool.

 ## Tools

-All interaction of the agent
+All interaction of the agent with the environment happens through tools.
+Tools can be of two types:

 - **Subprocess tools** are simple scripts or programs that provide a single skill.
 They connect to the agent via a simple messaging protocol.
+Subprocess tools implement a protocol that uses stdin/stdout to get requests and provide responses to the agent.

 - **Subordinate agents** are Memento agents that have their own prompt.
-They are run in the same process as the main agent and managed by the same class as the top-level agent.
+They execute in the same process as the main agent and managed by the same class as the top-level agent.

 The protocol between agent and tools is defined in the toolsmith prompt.
 It is a simple text-based protocol that enable the agent to send and receive messages.